 People with Münchhausen's syndrome may go through unnecessary tests, operations, or uncomfortable investigations and procedures.
 They can cause themselves considerable injury.
 Costs incurred to health services for these repeated admissions and procedures can be huge.

-There is a related condition known as Münchhausen's syndrome by proxy in which a parent or carer produces factitious illness in a child or adult in their care.
-See separate article Fabricated or Induced Illness by Carers (FII).
+There is a related condition formerly known as Münchhausen's syndrome by proxy in which a parent or carer produces factitious illness in a child or adult in their care.
+See the separate Fabricated or Induced Illness by Carers (FII) article.

 However, many psychiatrists identify a subset of patients with factitious disorder and subclassify them as having Münchhausen's syndrome.
 One way of looking at Münchhausen's syndrome is as an extreme variant of factitious disorder.

-Factitious disorders are placed among the somatic symptom and related disorders because somatic symptoms are dominant in both disorder and are often encountered in medical settings.
+Factitious disorders are placed among the somatic symptom and related disorders because somatic symptoms are dominant in both disorders and are often encountered in medical settings.